jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ## Objectives

-* Understand how to configure and display basic network settings for the two major Linux distribution families
+* Explain how to configure and display basic network settings for the two major Linux distribution families
-* Understand how to use basic network troubleshooting tools
+* Identify basic network troubleshooting tools
-* Understand how to configure and deploy major webserver platforms for Linux and BSD
+* Explain configuring and deploying major webserver platforms
 * Compare and contrast major opensource webservers and be able to discuss their uses in industry
-* Understand how to install, manage, and configure basic major SQL and NOSQL databases
+* Explain how to install, manage, and configure basic major SQL and NOSQL databases
+* Identify the types of desktop based firewalls
+* Explain how to configure desktop based firewalls

 ## Outcomes